Noida twin-tower demolition: Implosion to take just 9 seconds

 The top court had also rapped the local Noida Authority for approval of the project under its watch.

-Sharing a presentation with media on Monday, Utkarsh Mehta, partner at Edifice, said Ceyane (31 floors) would collapse to the ground first followed by Apex (32 floors).
+Sharing a presentation with media on Monday, Utkarsh Mehta, partner at Edifice, said Ceyane (31 floors) will collapse to the ground first followed by Apex (32 floors).

 “The building will fall inwards in multiple stages, floor by floor.
 Ten levels will act as primary blast floors and seven as secondary blast floors.
 The primary blast floors will have explosives in all columns.
 In the secondary floors, explosives will be in 40 per cent of the columns,” Mehta said, explaining the technical aspects of the process.